dunc56/DateChecker/README.md

 1. use an Immutable map for the storgae of the opening times ?
 1. refer the tests to the constants for times rather than hard coding.

-`Instructions for Running`
+Instructions for Running
 Download the repo - unzip it.
----
-To run the tests.
+To run the tests.:-
 mvn test
 in the root folder and all 10 tests will pass.